-Professor Zhang Jiutian, Executive Director, Green Development Institute of Beijing Normal University
+• Professor Zhang Jiutian, Executive Director, Green Development Institute of Beijing Normal University rising labour costs meant the new source of development and improvement of productivity should come from technology and innovation.

 • The rapid economic development of China over the past several decades had mainly been driven by a large amount of capital and labour.
 However, the